enzo-project/enzo-dev/doc/manual/source/tutorials/building_enzo.rst

 system arguments can be found in :ref:`MakeOptions`.

-This assumes that we're working from a checkout (or download) of the source after following instructions on the `enzo project home page <http://enzo-project.org>`_ or downloading the source code with mercurial through the `enzo bitbucket page <https://bitbucket.org/enzo>`_.
+This assumes that we're working from a checkout (or download) of the source after following instructions on the `Enzo Project home page <http://enzo-project.org>`_ or downloading the source code with mercurial through the `Enzo Bitbucket page <https://bitbucket.org/enzo>`_.
 For more detailed information about the structure of the Enzo source control repository, see :ref:`enzo_modification`.